Question Frequently Asked by Expectant Mothers Considering Adoption

 No, you do not need your parents’ permission to place your baby for adoption.
 Choosing adoption is a personal choice.
 Any contact you have with this agency is private and confidential.
 With over 20 years experience, we know that the adoption process can be less stressful if you have support from family and/or friends.

 What will happen after the baby is born?

-With your permission, the adoptive parents may take the baby home from the hospital during the waiting period.
+With your permission, the adoptive parents may take the baby home from the hospital before the final papers are signed.
 In Indiana, you may sign the consent prior to being discharged from the hospital (usually 48 hours after birth).
 Once you’ve signed the necessary paperwork, the baby will leave the hospital with the adoptive parents.